johndeckardsoftware/digitalframe/shortcuts.md

-# ⌨️ Digital Frame Shortcut Guide
+# ⌨️ Digitalframe Shortcut Guide

 This guide lists all the keyboard shortcuts available to control the Digital Frame application.